Do I need insurance for my mobility scooter?

 However, we at Mobility Scooters Plus feel it would be a sensible precaution to take out an insurance policy to cover your mobility scooter against accidental damage or theft.
 This will also protect you in the event of third party liability, in case of damage or injury caused by you to someone else or their property whilst riding your mobility scooter.
 We have partnered with Mark Bates Ltd, who specialise in mobility insurance and they have many years of experience in dealing with all aspects of mobility liabilities.

 Where can I go and do I need road tax?

 If you have a mobility scooter which is not capable of more than 4 mph you do not need to hold any "road tax".
-However, if your mobility scooter is capable of more than 4mph, you are obliged to apply for a tax disc from the DVLA.
-(Please click this link to the DVLA website) The disc is free of charge and it is essentially a registering process for your machine.
+However, if your mobility scooter is capable of more than 4mph, you are obliged to apply for a tax disc.
+Request a copy of the tax disc application form.
+(Please click this link to the Direct.gov website) The disc is free of charge and it is essentially a registering process for your machine.

 Generally speaking, mobility scooters can be driven (with care!) on public pathways and pavements and the larger scooters, the ones that travel at 8 miles per hour, are legally allowed on the roads.
 However, experience has taught us that driving your scooter on public roads should be avoided wherever possible.

 Do remember though, that there are some obligations and restrictions as to where you can you use your mobility scooter.